-Our business also depends heavily on our ability to complete clinical development and non-clinical studies of SAGE-217 and our other current product candidates, and to obtain regulatory approval and successfully commercialize those product candidates.
+Drug development is a long, expensive and uncertain process, involving a high degree of risk.
+Our business depends heavily on our ability to complete clinical development and non-clinical studies of SAGE-217 and our other current product candidates, and to obtain regulatory approval of and successfully commercialize those product candidates.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through non-clinical studies and clinical trials that the product candidate is safe and effective for use in each target indication.
-Drug development is a long, expensive and uncertain process, involving a high degree of risk.
-We may not be able to demonstrate the efficacy and safety of SAGE-217 or any of our other current product candidates or any future product candidate at each stage of clinical development.
+We may not be able to demonstrate the efficacy and safety of SAGE-217 or any of our other current product candidates or any future product candidate at each stage of clinical development or we may encounter issues with any non-clinical studies required for regulatory submissions.
 Success in non-clinical studies or in earlier stage clinical trials may not be repeated or observed in ongoing or future studies involving the same compound or other product candidates.
 The results of clinical trials or non-clinical studies of our product candidates at any stage may not support further development or may not be sufficient to obtain regulatory approval.
-Changes in formulation, or the need to refine or scale-up the manufacturing process, for our product candidates could delay development or require us to conduct additional clinical trials or non-clinical studies or could lead to different results than achieved with the earlier formulation or processes.
+For example, the FDA may ultimately decide that the design, number and type of trials, number of patients studied or results of our planned clinical trials for SAGE-217 even if positive are not sufficient for regulatory approval in MDD, PPD or any other indication, or do not support episodic treatment of MDD, which is the current focus of our development plan, or may ultimately require a development plan that supports chronic treatment based on results from clinical trials.
+We may not be able to meet the requirements for non-clinical data or clinical data needed to advance such a development plan.
+Changes in formulation, or the need to refine or scale-up the manufacturing process, for our product candidates could also delay development or require us to conduct additional clinical trials or non-clinical studies or could lead to different results than achieved with the earlier formulation or processes.
 We may not be able to initiate or complete our clinical trials or announce results from our clinical trials on the time-lines we expect.
 We may experience slower than expected enrollment and randomization of patients in our clinical trials, particularly in clinical trials where an in-patient stay or frequent site visits are required or where the patient population is small or where there are existing therapies.
 These types of delays can lead to delays in completion of a trial and announcement of results.
 There is also the potential for slower than expected clinical site initiation, delays or problems in analyzing data, and the potential need for additional analysis or data or the need to enroll additional patients in any of our clinical trials.
 We may also encounter delays arising from unexpected adverse events in a trial or other unexpected hurdles or issues in the conduct of any trial.